fasatrix/python-helloworld/README.md

 # python-helloworld
-This is hello world project in pythin to test gitactions
+This is hello world project in pythonn is to test gitactions as part of the Udacity Cloud Native Nanodegree program